NLNOG/ring-web/content/contact/_index.md

 You can connect to [IRCNet](http://en.wikipedia.org/wiki/IRCnet) and join the `#ring` channel, please identify yourself clearly.

+** Discord:**

+Feel free to join the [NLNOG Discord server](https://discord.gg/A42ctrPtFr) and join the `#ring` channel, please identify yourself clearly.
+RING admins are identified by the `@ring-admin` role, which you can mention to get their attention.

 **Mailing list:**

 A mailing list is available for participants of the ring, please visit the [mailman page](http://mailman.nlnog.net/listinfo/ring-users) to subscribe or view the archives.